Metacognition: Concepts and models

 Metacognition refers to a level of thinking and metacognitive regulation, the regulation of cognition and subsequent learning experiences that help people enhance their learning through a set of activities.
 It involves active metacognitive control or attention over the process in learning situations.
-The skills that aid in regulation involve planning the way to approach a learning task, monitoring comprehension, and evaluating progress towards the completion of a task.
+The skills that aid in regulation involve planning how to approach a learning task, monitoring comprehension, and evaluating progress towards task completion.

 Metacognition includes at least three different types of metacognitive awareness when considering metacognitive knowledge: